 Quo Vadis, High-Entropy Oxides?
+Organized by ED

 High-entropy oxides, be it in bulk form, thin films or nanoparticles have developed over the past few years to become an attractive playground to tune and manipulate desired functional properties, ranging from enhanced magnetism, multifunctional semiconductors, dielectrics and low thermal conductivity.
 Both experimental and computational approaches shall be presented and discussed.